arkency/posts/posts/2016-01-26-one-event-to-rule-them-all.md

 end
 ```

-With that implementation our action rsponsible for reporting a fuckup should only execute our command handler.
+With that implementation, our action responsible for reporting a fuckup should only execute our command handler.
-Both aggretates have the domain events stored in its own stream, however as you may notice by comparing event_id
+Both aggregates have the domain events stored in its own stream, however as you may notice by comparing event_id
 this is still the same domain event.

 ```